Pathairush/data_engineering_nanodegree/06_capstone_project/readme.md

 3. What factors correlate to the immigration pattern?
 4. What is the number of immigration people in the next following month?

-Those answers can help US immigration department to design a better policy to take care of the immigrant people.
+Those answers can help the US immigration department design a better policy to take care of the immigrant people.
 Also, not only from the data analytics and business side, you will find the data pipeline architecture and ETL code for running this project.
 This project will be a good start for anyone looking for where to start their data engineer journey.

 ## Data